-- 1) Automatic Retractable Screen and other debris screens or inserts: screen or insert units prevent debris from entering the storm drain system. - Irrigation system retrofits to reduce runoff: these projects decrease runoff from highway medians by using more efficient irrigation systems and/or replacing existing landscape to reduce the amount of water used in irrigation. - Continuous Deflection Separator (CDS): CDS units divert runoff away from waterways and screen storm drain flows from trash and debris.
-CDS units screen, separate, and trap debris, sediment, oil, and grease from storm water runoff. - 4) Linear Radial Gross Solid Removal Device (GSRD): GSRDs are certified full capture systems which efficiently remove large solids from runoff water flows. - 5) Marina Trash Skimmer: marina trash skimmers draw in floating debris, such as plastics, bottles, paper, oil sheen, and drift wood.
-The installation of marina trash skimmers is expected to reduce the amount of trash and debris reaching the open ocean. - 6) Bioswales and Bioretention systems: pollutants and sedimentation are captured and subsequently removed from stormwater runoff.
+- 1) Automatic Retractable Screen and other debris screens or inserts: screen or insert units prevent debris from entering the storm drain system. - 2) Irrigation system retrofits to reduce runoff: these projects decrease runoff from highway medians by using more efficient irrigation systems and/or replacing existing landscape to reduce the amount of water used in irrigation. - 3) Continuous Deflection Separator (CDS): CDS units screen, separate, and trap debris, sediment, oil, and grease from storm water runoff. - 4) Linear Radial Gross Solid Removal Device (GSRD): GSRDs are certified full capture systems which efficiently remove large solids from runoff water flows. - 5) Marina Trash Skimmer: these devices draw in floating debris, such as plastics, bottles, paper, oil sheen, and drift wood.
+The installation of marina trash skimmers will reduce the amount of trash and debris reaching the open ocean. - 6) Bioswales and Bioretention systems: pollutants and sedimentation are captured and subsequently removed from stormwater runoff. - 7) Trash Boom: a floating boom placed across a channel captures trash and debris that have reached flood channels from being further conveyed to downstream receiving waters.